 - Season to taste and serve – Season with additional salt and pepper, to taste.
 Serve garnished with all your favorite toppings!

-Notes
+Jessica’s Notes

-- For soups like this you can't really overcook your vegetables, so no need to set a timer for 30 minutes exactly.
-As long as all your vegetables are nice and mushy, you're good to go.
+- For soups like this one, you can’t really overcook your vegetables, so no need to set a timer for 30 minutes exactly.
+As long as all your vegetables are nice and mushy, you’re good to go.

 - Soup will thicken after cooling.
-Add additional vegetable broth or water as needed to reach desired thickness when reheating.
+Add additional vegetable broth or water as needed to reach the desired thickness when reheating.

 - Nutrition information does not include suggested toppings.